jhrcook/100DaysOfSwift2/README.md

 **Day 21 - April 18, 2020:**
 I spent more time styling the app, mainly playing round with colors, stacks, spacing, etc.

+**Day 22 - April 19, 2020:**
+I spent more time playing around with design in SwiftUI and made some nice-looking neumorphic buttons!